RHS Growing Guides

 What and where to buy

-Young plants are also available in spring from garden centres and online suppliers, ready for planting outside after the last frost.
+A wide array of courgette seeds are available from garden centres and online seed retailers.
+You can also buy young plants in spring and early summer from similar sources, ready for planting outside after the last frost.
 These are ideal if you don’t have the time or space to grow from seed, but you may find the choice of varieties is fairly limited.

 Related RHS Guides